• Skip to primary navigation

 It is a Filipino dessert dish made with sticky rice and coconut milk which is sweetened with brown sugar.
 Super simple to make but tastes so addictive.
 I made a small batch and it turned out super yummy which made me order more sticky rice.

-Biko is a Filipino sticky rice coconut cake.
+Biko is a Filipino sticky rice grains coconut cake.
 It is pronounced as bee-koh.
 The dish is made with sticky rice also known as sushi rice, which is cooked with some pandan leaf.
+Eating biko is definitely an experience because of the chewy rice with coconut flavor.

 About Biko (Filipino Sticky Rice Cake)

-Biko is a simple rice based dessert from Philippines.
+Biko is a simple rice based dessert from Philippines specially made during special occasions like birthday parties.
 The dessert uses sticky rice and coconut milk as base.
 As far as the sweetener you can use coconut sugar, brown sugar with added molasses too.

 Traditionally Biko is served in banana leaf for the earthy aroma.
 Pandan leaf provides the unique flavour to the rice.
 You can top Biko with coconut caramel sauce (recipe given below) or crispy caramelised coconut curds called as latik.